 Your organization might already be doing some of the proper things to foster a more inclusive culture.
 Perhaps your digital platforms align with Web Content Accessibility Guidelines (WCAG) for inclusive design, you offer remote working options, and your workplace focuses on amplifying voices of disabled professionals.

-Maybe your team even celebrates National Disability Independence Day and Disability Employment Awareness Month.
+Maybe your team even celebrates National Disability Independence Day, International Day of Persons with Disabilities, and Disability Employment Awareness Month.

 But what are you doing to guarantee your organization has disability representation in leadership?